-***UPDATE: After further research, we would like to clarify that Twitter has not officially rolled out Twitter Analytics to everyone or all countries.
+***UPDATE: Twitter has not officially rolled out Twitter Analytics to everyone or all countries.
 There are several stipulations and requirements to be able to view or use Twitter ads or Twitter analytics.
-You can view that info at the following links: Eligibility for Twitter Ads and Link to Twitter Ads Policies.
-If you do not have access and you meet the requirements you can go to https://ads.twitter.com and log in with your Twitter credentials and request to start advertising.
+You can view that info here: Eligibility for Twitter Ads and Link to Twitter Ads Policies.
+If you don’t have access and you meet the requirements you can go to https://ads.twitter.com and log in with your Twitter credentials and request to start advertising.
 You do not have to actually advertise, but this is how Twitter is processing who can access analytics at this time.
-You will have to wait for your request to be approved.
-Some people seem to be able to start right away, but others will have to wait out the approval process, for which Twitter does not supply a time frame.
-Once you’ve registered you can then click help and send a customized support email for further assistance from Twitter.***
+You will have to wait for your request to be approved. ***

 In my previous posts in this series, we started out with the basics of Twitter and how to set up your profile, and then covered the basics of marketing on Twitter.
 In this article, we’re going to discuss how to use Twitter Analytics to track your social media marketing efforts and measure your ROI!